prometheus/alertmanager/README.md

 > Important: Do not load balance traffic between Prometheus and its Alertmanagers, but instead point Prometheus to a list of all Alertmanagers.
 The Alertmanager implementation expects all alerts to be sent to all Alertmanagers to ensure high availability.

 ### Disabling high availability

-Alertmanager by default listens on port `:9094` to be contacted by peers.
-If this is not desired, setting `--cluster.listen-address=` will stop alertmanager to listen on that port disabling the HA feature.
+If running Alertmanager in high availability mode is not desired, setting `--cluster.listen-address=` will prevent Alertmanager from listening to incoming peer requests.

 ## Contributing to the Front-End